What is human subjects research?

 Yes, if the IRB makes a decision that an investigator believes to be unfair, unsubstantiated, or unduly restrictive on the proposal research.
-The investigator should first discuss the matter with the IRB chair(s) and be prepared to present reasons that the research is in compliance with the college policy and federal regulations.
+The investigator should first discuss the matter with the IRB chair(s) and be prepared to present reasons that the research is in compliance with the university policy and federal regulations.

 If the issue cannot be resolved, the investigator may appeal the decision, in writing, to the IRB.
 The investigator must appear before the IRB to present their appeal and any supportive material or documentation obtained through consultation.
 Based upon this appeal, the IRB will issue a final recommendation on the proposed research.

 Do class projects need IRB approval?

 Class projects do not need IRB approval if: